 An overview of Colorado gun laws

-Colorado allows residents aged 18 and older to own or possess a lawful firearm and ammunition unless they are legally prohibited from doing so.
+Colorado state law allows residents aged 18 and older to own or possess legal firearms and ammunition unless they are otherwise prohibited from doing so.

 To help you better understand Colorado’s gun laws, our Colorado criminal defense lawyers discuss the following, below:

 - 1. Who is prohibited from owning a gun in Colorado?

 - 2. What are the consequences of unlawful gun possession?

 - 3. What guns are legal in Colorado?

 - 4. What guns are illegal in Colorado?

 - 5. Where may I legally carry a gun in Colorado?

 - 6. Who may legally obtain a Colorado permit to carry a concealed weapon?